Ernie Lombardi: Major league

 In 1942, the Boston Braves (NL team) purchased Lombardi's contract, and he became an All-Star and led the NL and Braves that season with a .330 batting average (albeit, in only 309 at-bats); the next batting title to be won by a catcher came more than 60 years later when Joe Mauer won the AL batting title in 2006.
 As of 2017, Lombardi remains only one of three NL catchers to win a batting title (the others are Cincinnati Reds catcher Bubbles Hargrove in 1926 and SF Giants catcher Buster Posey in 2012).
-His final All-Star selection was during the 1943 season (MLB cancelled the 1945 All-Star Game and no All-Stars were named that season), before Boston traded him to the New York Giants before the 1944 season began.
+His final All-Star selection was during the 1943 season (MLB cancelled the 1945 All-Star Game and no All-Stars were named that season), by which time Boston had traded him to the New York Giants.
 He enjoyed three productive if unspectacular seasons with the Giants before seeing his playing time diminish over the next two seasons.
 Lombardi retired after the 1947 season, having compiled a .306 career batting average, 1,792 hits, 277 doubles, 27 triples, 190 home runs, 990 RBI, 601 runs and 430 walks.

 The six foot, three inch, 230-pound Lombardi was legendarily slow-footed, and during the course of his major league career he grounded into 261 double plays.
 Aside from being the leader in grounding into double plays during four seasons, he also holds the MLB record for grounding into a double play once in every 25.3 plate appearances.
 An opposing manager once jokingly said that Lombardi was so slow, he ran like he was carrying a piano — and the man who was tuning it.
 Defenses would often position all four infielders in the outfield when Lombardi came to the plate.
 Despite this, he became an outstanding catcher on the basis of his strong, accurate arm and his ability to "call" a game.

 Lombardi began the 1948 season with the Sacramento Solons.
 In May 1948, Sacramento sold Lombardi back to the Oakland Oaks.